DemocracyClub/yournextrepresentative/ynr/apps/uk_results/README.md

 - accepts a positive integer
 - verbose_name="Reported Turnout (Number, not required)
 - help_text="The number of people who voted in this election"
-- `TO DO`: this field only accepts a whole number, but should be able to accept commas and clean them for the user
+- This field only accepts a whole number, but accepts commas and cleans them on input for the user

 #### `turnout_percentage`:
 - accepts an Integer